maxuanquang/backend-swe-interview-questions/answers/os.md

 ## What is child-process?
 How to create a child-process?

 Child process is a process created by another process.
-Child process inherits most of properties from its parent, such as environment settings, process directory, from its parent.
-It does not inherit some properties like process id, lock...
+The parent process can call `fork()` to create a new child process.

 ## What data a child-process have when we create it?

-As above.
+The parent defines (or donates) resources and privileges to children.
+Children can receive all parent's resources or subset of parent's resources.
+The resources can be inherited includes: environment settings, process directory, open files, memory space, etc. But the child process must have different process id.

 ## Can it read/write data on it's parent process?

 No, it cannot.
-If it wants to communicate with its parents, it has to use a separate shared memory segment or use a socket.
+If it wants to communicate with its parents, it has to use a separate shared memory segment or use a socket or message queue.

 ## What is copy on write (COW), Dirty COW? **(this concept is important to understand OS)**

+On process creation, when parent process calls `fork()`, the memory space (code segment, data segment, stack segment, heap segment) will be shared between parent process and child process.
+After that, child needs to operate independently, so COW will be using on data segment, stack segment (and maybe code segment if the child runs new program using `exec()`) .

 Copy on write is when multiple callers ask for a copy of a resource, OS can return the pointer to the old resource and only make the private copy for a caller when necessary, like when the caller wants to modify this resource.
 The advantage is if the caller makes no modification, no private copy needs to be created.